alanzhaonys/user-ingestion/README.md

 * SNS and SQS are encrypted at rest using a customer managed KMS key (AWS managed `alias/aws/sqs` or `alias/aws/sns` keys can't be used with this setup.
 [See limitations here](https://repost.aws/knowledge-center/sns-topic-sqs-queue-sse-cmk-policy).)

 ### What's Next
 In my backend API, I can get the `user_id` from [the decoded JWT payload](https://www.npmjs.com/package/express-oauth2-jwt-bearer) as `req.auth.payload.sub`.
-I know the user is legitimate and look up user data belongs to that `user_id`.
+I know the user is legitimate and I can go ahead to look up user data belongs to that `user_id`.

 ### Demo
 I have a bare minimum demo that can be spun up using CloudFormation.
 Check out the source code at: [https://github.com/alanzhaonys/user-ingestion](https://github.com/alanzhaonys/user-ingestion)